rsksmart/devportal-1.0/tutorials/tokens/create-a-collectable-token.md

 The most important properties for this kind of asset is to have a way to check who owns what and a way to move things around.

-It is easy to create new ERC721-compliant contracts by importing it from the OpenZeppelin library and we will do so in this tutorial.
+It is easy to create new ERC721-compliant contracts by importing it from the OZ library and we will do so in this tutorial.

 The interface for ERC-721 provides two methods: